Canon 100D vs 750D

-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were officially introduced, respectively, in March 2013 and February 2015.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were announced, respectively, in March 2013 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the 750D provides 24 MP.
+The 100D has a resolution of 17.9 megapixels, whereas the 750D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is notably larger (25 percent) than the Canon 100D.
 Moreover, the 750D is substantially heavier (36 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the 750D are weather-sealed.